Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/02-validate.md

 fastapi --version
 ```

 !!! tip "These tools have been installed into the GitHub CodeSpaces dev container for you.
-If you want to run this workshop in another environment like your dekstop PC, you will have to install them first."
+If you want to run this workshop in another environment like your desktop PC, you will have to install them first."

 ## 2. Authenticate with Azure